 Some of you may be thinking, because of diet or time, that you can’t imagine drinking homemade hot chocolate every day (I’m in your camp!).

-This is how I incorporate cocoa’s amazing nutrients into my diet:
+Incorporate cocoa’s amazing nutrients into your diet:

 I add a tablespoon to my morning cup O’Joe.
 (1 tablespoon to 2 measured cups of coffee).